ayaannshaikhh/ipEssentials/README.md

    ```

 3. **Classifying the IP Address**
    The program will determine and display the IP class.
+Note that it uses the second octet to classify rather than the first.

    ```plaintext
    Class for 192.168.1.10 = C